Myles Standish Burial Ground

 Claimed to be the oldest continuously-maintained burial ground in the U.S., the Myles Standish Burial Ground is one of the most notable historical sites in the Duxbury area.
 The cemetery was listed on the National Register of Historic Places in 2015 and contains roughly 130 graves.
 Notably, this site contains the graves of several of the pilgrims aboard the original “Mayflower,” including the captain, Myles Standish.
 Tourists who are interested in the early history of the U.S. should stop to visit.

-in 2015 and is maintained by the city of Duxbury.
+It was added to the National Register of Historical Places in 2015 and is maintained by the city of Duxbury.

 Myles Standish Burying Ground.
 Find A Grave.
 July 22, 2001.
 Accessed October 10, 2018. https://www.findagrave.com/cemetery/640829/myles-standish-burying-ground.